-Topic Current Laws and Policies Require that the Following Conditions Be Achieved at Cumberland Gap National Historical Park Visitor Use and Experience Visitor Use and Experience Park resources are conserved "unimpaired" for the enjoyment of future generations.
+Topic Current Laws and Policies Require that the Following Conditions Be Achieved at Cumberland Gap National Historical Park The identities of community consultants and information about sacred and other culturally sensitive places and practices are kept confidential when research agreements or other circumstances warrant.
+Visitor Use and Experience Park resources are conserved "unimpaired" for the enjoyment of future Visitor Use and Experience generations.
 Visitors have opportunities for forms of enjoyment that are uniquely suited and appropriate to the superlative natural and cultural resources found in the park.
 No activities occur that would cause derogation of the values and purposes for which the park has been established.
-For all zones, districts, or other logical management divisions within the park, the types and levels of visitor use are consistent with the desired resource and visitor experience conditions prescribed for those areas.
+For all zones, districts, or other logical management divisions within the park. the types and levels of visitor use are consistent with the desired resource and visitor experience conditions prescribed for those areas.
 Park visitors will have opportunities to understand and appreciate the significance of the park and its resources, and to develop a personal stewardship ethic.
 To the extent feasible, programs, services, and facilities in the park are accessible to and usable by all people, including those with disabilities.
-Public Health and Safety Management policies of the NPS require the agency to provide a safe and healthy environment within the park boundaries.
+Management policies of the NPS require the agency to provide a safe and Public Health and Safety healthy environment within the park boundaries.
 The Council on Environmental Quality regulations require consideration of public health and safety as part of the National Environmental Policy Act process.
-Other Topics Transportation to and within the Cumberland Gap National Historical Park Visitors have reasonable access to the park, and there are connections from the park to regional transportation systems as appropriate.
-Transportation facilities provide access for the protection, use, and enjoyment of park resources.
-These facilities are required to preserve the integrity of the surroundings, respect ecological processes, protect park resources, and provide the highest visual quality and a rewarding visitor experience.
+Other Topics Visitors have reasonable access to the park, and there are connections from Transportation to and the park to regional transportation systems as appropriate.
+Transportation within the Cumberland Gap facilities provide access for the protection, use, and enjoyment of park National Historical Park resources.
+These facilities are required to preserve the integrity of the surroundings, respect ecological processes, protect park resources, and provide the highest visual guality and a rewarding visitor experience.
 The NPS participates in all transportation planning forums that may result in links to the park or impact park resources.
 Working with federal, tribal, state, and local agencies on transportation issues, the NPS seeks reasonable access to the park and connections to external transportation systems.
-Utilities and Communication Facilities Park resources or public enjoyment of the park are not denigrated by nonconforming uses.
-Telecommunication structures are permitted in the park to the extent that they do not jeopardize the park's mission and resources.
-No new nonconforming use or rights-of-way are permitted through the park without specific statutory authority and approval by the director of the NPS or his/her representative, and are permitted only if there is no practicable alternative to such use of NPS lands.
-Requests to cite non-NPS telecommunication antennas and related facilities on NPS lands are required to be considered in accordance with the Telecommunications Act of 1996 (47 U.S. Code 332).